Turning risk into opportunity: Five questions to ask

 As we talk to executives and managers, we often hear comments like, "We talked about risk management, so we're good," as if it's a box to check.
 Or, "We had a risk assessment done last year — it's in that binder on the shelf."

-Or, if you're a healthcare provider or a business partner of a healthcare organization, underestimating cyberattacks could put the entire business at risk, not just organizational data as commonly perceived by many executives.
+For example, if you're a healthcare provider or a business partner of a healthcare organization, underestimating cyberattacks could put the entire business at risk, not just organizational data as commonly perceived by many executives.
 These attacks are very real, increasing the risk of ransomware; PHI (protected health information) and PII (personally identifiable information) data leakage; privacy and security breaches; and business disruption.
-It’s important to be looking at your external risk environment, including your business partners, just as carefully as your internal environment to accurately assess and mitigate those risks and minimize their impact.5.
-Who owns risk management?
+It’s important to be looking at your external risk environment, including your business partners, just as carefully as your internal environment to accurately assess and mitigate those risks and minimize their impact.

 Without clear ownership and accountability for risk management, everyone in the organization assumes someone else is taking care of it.
 Culturally, it must be embedded across department managers and division vice presidents; it should have distinct practices and processes within the organization and an individual such as an ERM (enterprise risk management) specialist or group to infuse meaning and keep it front and center of the organization.
 What you don't want is, "Oh, that belongs to internal audit" or "That's risk management's area."